Atul-AI08/Context-Aware-Recipe-Generator/README.md

   - Vegan
   - Low-calorie
   - High-protein, etc.
-- **Recipe Generation**: Generates recipes with ingredients and step-by-step instructions using Tably's search API and LLaMA provided by the Groq API.
+- **Recipe Generation**: Generates recipes with ingredients and step-by-step instructions using Tavily's search API and LLaMA 3.1 provided by the Groq API.
 - **User-Friendly Interface**: Simple and interactive frontend developed in Angular.

-## Architecture
+### For Customizing Recipes:
+- **Ingredient Substitution**: Uses ChromaDB for finding suitable ingredient replacements.
+- **Recipe Transformation**: Ollama is used for transforming recipes based on dietary preferences and skill level.

+---

+## 📚 How It Works

-1. **Input Stage**:
+1. **User Input**:
-   - Accepts either a dish name or an image.
-   - Images are processed using a fine-tuned ViT model with LoRA to identify the dish.
+   - Provide the dish name, dietary preferences (e.g., vegan, gluten-free), serving size, and a recipe to adapt.

-2. **Context Customization**:
+2. **AI Query**:
-   - Users can select dietary or nutritional contexts (e.g., vegan, low-calorie).
+   - The system uses the provided dish name and preferences to retrieve substitution ideas and context.

-3. **Recipe Generation**:
+3. **Recipe Transformation**:
-   - Integrates with the Tably search API for recipe data.
-   - Uses the LLaMA model via the Groq API for generating detailed recipe instructions.
+   - The recipe is adjusted with dietary-friendly ingredients and cooking instructions tailored to the skill level.

 4. **Output**:
-   - Displays the full recipe with context-based ingredients and instructions.
+   - The system generates a personalized recipe with detailed ingredients and instructions.

+---

-## Tech Stack
+## 🛠️ Tech Stack

 - **Backend**:
-  - **Frameworks**: FastAPI
-  - **Core Libraries**: PyTorch, LangChain, Transformers, Torchvision
+  - FastAPI, Ollama, ChromaDB, PyTorch, LangChain, Transformers, Torchvision
 - **Frontend**:
   - **Framework**: Angular
 - **APIs**:
   - **[Tavily API](https://tavily.com/)**: For finding relevant recipes.
   - **[Groq API](https://groq.com/) (LLaMA)**: For generating detailed recipe content.
 - **Dependencies**:
-  - `torch`, `transformers`, `langchain`, `fastapi`, `pydantic`, `torchvision`, etc.
+  - `torch`, `transformers`, `langchain`, `fastapi`, `pydantic`, `torchvision`, `ollama`, `chromadb`, etc.

 ## Installation